Alternating Direction Method of Multipliers for Nonlinear Matrix Decompositions: ADMM for NMD

 where \begin{itemize} \item $\mu > 1$ controls the relative tolerance, \item $\tau_{\mathrm{incr}} > 1$ and $\tau_{\mathrm{decr}} > 1$ scale $\rho$ up or down. \end{itemize}

 In our algorithm, we set $\mu = 10$ and $ \tau_{\mathrm{incr}} = \tau_{\mathrm{decr}} = 2, $ which are also typical choices in the ADMM framework.

 Large values of $\rho$ impose a stronger penalty on violations of the primal feasibility condition, thereby driving the primal residuals toward zero.
 Conversely, by the definition of the dual residual $\mathcal{S}^k$, smaller values of $\rho$ reduce dual infeasibility, but simultaneously lessen the emphasis on primal feasibility.
 The adaptive update scheme \eqref{eq:adap_rho} balances these effects: $\rho$ is increased by a factor of $\tau_{\mathrm{incr}}$ whenever the primal residual is significantly larger than the dual residual, and decreased by a factor of $\tau_{\mathrm{decr}}$ whenever the dual residual dominates.
 In this way, the method dynamically adjusts $\rho$ to maintain a balance between primal and dual residuals.
+In Appendix~\ref{app:rho_ablation}, we perform an ablation study comparing the adaptive strategy against fixed values of $\rho$ across multiple model/loss combinations.
+The results show that the adaptive strategy is robust across problem instances, consistently matching or outperforming the best fixed-$\rho$ configurations without requiring manual tuning of~$\rho$.